turbobabr/Sketch-Plugins-Cookbook/README.md

 }
 ```

-## Create Custom Shape
+## Creating Custom Shape

-To create a custom vector shape programmatically, you have to create an instance of [NSBezierPath](https://developer.apple.com/library/mac/Documentation/Cocoa/Reference/ApplicationKit/Classes/NSBezierPath_Class/index.html) class and draw whatever shape or combination of shapes you want to.
+To create a custom vector shape programmatically, you have to create an instance of [NSBezierPath](https://developer.apple.com/documentation/appkit/nsbezierpath?language=objc) class and draw whatever shape or combination of shapes you want to.
 Then create a shape group from it using `+(MSShapeGroup*)MSShapeGroup.shapeWithBezierPath:(NSBezierPath*)path` class method.

 ![Create Custom Shape](./docs/create_custom_shape.png)